joshis1/shreyas_joshi/_posts/Devops/2020-04-14-AWS-well-architected-elasticity.markdown

 date:   2020-04-14 14:25:31 +1000
 categories: Devops
 ---
-This article is all about AWS Well architected framework and general concept about elasticity.
+This article is all about AWS well architected framework and general concept about elasticity.

 There are five pillars of well architected framework.